Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: PDDP Iterations

 \subsubsection{Bang-Bang Smoothing Parameters Update}

 As discussed in \cref{Sec:BangBangSmoothing}, the bang-bang optimal control predicted by PMP is smoothed using a hyperbolic tangent approximation \cite{TAHERI20182470}, thereby ensuring that the dynamics are twice continuously differentiable.
-Smoothing techniques are also efficient to reduce the inherent sensitivities to the costates \cite{TAHERI20182470,BERTRAND2002171,JIANG2012245}.
-In PDDP, the optimal control problem defined in \cref{Eq:DiscreteOptimalControl} is solved for a decreasing sequence of smoothing parameters $\rho_{1}$ (see \cref{eq:HTS} in \cref{sec:appendixHTS} for practical use), i.e., $\rho_{1,0}>\rho_{1,1}>\dots>\rho_{1,\mathrm{bang-bang}}$.
+In PDDP, the optimal control problem defined in \cref{Eq:DiscreteOptimalControl} is solved for a decreasing sequence of smoothing parameters $\rho_{1}$ (see Eq.
+(10) in Ref.~\citenum{TAHERI20182470} for practical use), i.e., $\rho_{1,0}>\rho_{1,1}>\dots>\rho_{1,\mathrm{min}}$.
 The solution from each step serves as the initial guess for the next one, progressively refining the solution until the bang-bang control is captured.
 The update in the smoothing parameters occurs in the outer loop of PDDP, as follows: